igniterealtime/openfire-pionturn-plugin/README.md

 ## Overview

 This plugin uses the Pion Turn Project (https://github.com/pion/turn) to create a TURN/STUN server for Openfire.
-This plugin is used to help users who are on uncooperative networks connect their calls or video calls.
+A TURN/STUN server is used to help users who are on uncooperative networks connect their calls or video calls.
 For this plugin to work, you will also need to install the plugin "External Service Discovery" in order to expose this service to the clients.

 ## Known Issues